george-maroun/george-maroun/README.md

 [UnMasked: A portfolio view for Metamask crypto wallet](https://github.com/george-maroun/Unmasked)

 An app that displays a user's crypto wallet in a portfolio view with key metrics: net worth, token distribution, yearly gains/losses.
-UnMasked gives a clear view on wallet to help the user make better trades.
+UnMasked gives a clear view on a wallet to help the user make better trades.

 *JavaScript, React, Ethers, ChartJS*